Whopie29/cat_dog_classification_deep_learning/README.md

 ## 📁 Dataset
 The project uses a labeled dataset of cat and dog images.
 You can obtain a similar dataset from resources like [Kaggle](https://www.kaggle.com).

+🔑 **Note:** You must create an API key or token to access the dataset directly from Kaggle.
+Follow [these instructions](https://www.kaggle.com/docs/api) to set up your Kaggle credentials.

 ## 🚀 Model Architecture
 - **Base Model:** A pre-trained model (e.g., VGG16, ResNet, or MobileNet)
 - **Feature Extraction:** Freeze initial layers, train only the top layers